okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/main/index.md

 ## See also

-For further reference data on the Token Inline Hook, see: [Token Inline Hook](/docs/reference/token-hook/).
+For further reference data on the Token Inline Hook, see [Token Inline Hook](/docs/reference/token-hook/).